 Traditional suppliers

 Traditional suppliers play a crucial role in the automotive parts industry.
 This includes local distributors and wholesalers.
-These suppliers operate physical locations and maintain warehouses stocked with a diverse range of auto parts and accessories.
+These suppliers operate physical locations and maintain warehouses stocked with a diverse range of car parts and accessories.
 By establishing relationships with these local distributors, you gain the advantage of inspecting products firsthand and negotiating favorable terms.

 Another category of traditional suppliers is the original equipment manufacturers (OEMs).
 OEMs specialize in producing parts specifically designed for particular vehicle brands.
 Collaborating with OEMs ensures access to genuine components.
 However, it's essential to note that OEMs often impose strict requirements and may have minimum order quantities.